srmagura/Tungsten/README.md

 > 🚧 Work in progress 🚧

-An general purpose programming language that supports both functional and object-oriented styles.
+A general purpose programming language that supports both functional and object-oriented styles.
 Tungsten aims to bring together the best parts of C# and TypeScript.